tetsuoo-online/comfyui-too-xmp-metadata/README.md

 2. Enter the path to your image in `input_image_path`
 3. Add your tags as comma-separated values in `metadata` (e.g., "landscape, sunset, ocean")
 4. Run the node
-5. The tagged image will be saved in a "tagged" subfolder in the same directory as the original
+5. The tagged image will be saved in a `"tagged"` subfolder in the same directory as the original, unless you specify a custom path

 ### Adding metadata to a generated image